bkpifc/BKPMediaDetector/README.md

 - Python 3.5 (including Numpy, magic, PySimpleGUI, PIL, OpenCV)

 ## Usage:
-1) Download the script and the models files via [latest model release](https://github.com/bkpifc/BKPMediaDetector/releases)
+1) Download the script and the model files via [latest model release](https://github.com/bkpifc/BKPMediaDetector/releases)

 2) Prepare a directory containing images and videos to be processed